Coastal Center at Milford Point Summer Camp

 What is your mask policy?

-- All staff members must use face coverings at all times.
+- Campers and staff must use face coverings when indoors.

 What forms are needed to complete the camp registration?

 There are several forms that must be filled out before registration is complete.
 Registration and medical forms for camp programs, as well as detailed camp brochures, policies, procedures and equipment lists, will be posted on each center’s website when registration opens.

 What if our family plans change for the summer?
 Are there refunds if we need to cancel or change the number of sessions attending?

 We recommend purchasing Registration Protection when you register your child(ren).
 You can purchase this protection at checkout and if you need to cancel, you will receive a full refund of the purchase price and processing fee should you be unable to attend your event due to a specified reason, such as: